This post contains affiliate links.

 When you clean a bathroom regularly using baking soda followed by a wipe down with vinegar, mold will find it difficult to grow.

-Clean The Toilet Bowl Using Baking Soda
+How To Clean The Toilet Bowl Using Baking Soda

 Porcelain toilet bowls can stain very quickly from mineral deposits hidden within the water used to flush them.